a-h-b/dadasnake/README.md

 mamba install -c conda-forge -c bioconda snakemake conda deactivate
 ```
-Alternatively, if the above does not work, you can install an older snakemake version without mamba like so:
+Alternatively, if the above does not work, you can install an fixed snakemake version without mamba like so:
 ```
 conda env create -f workflow/envs/snakemake_env.yml --prefix $PWD/conda/snakemake_env
 ```